Maurice Stern: Sculptor and graphic artist

 Stern has received awards both for his portrait sculptures and his works on paper.
 He is a member of Audubon Artists, Allied Artists of America, The American Artists Professional League, The National Sculpture Society, and his work has been featured in "The Signature" magazine of The American Society of Portrait Artists.
 He has presented one-man shows at the Cornish Gallery in Seattle; in Germany at the Flensburger Stadtstheater in Flensburg and at the Atelier Moering in Wiesbaden.

-Stern's three children Robert, Stephen and Heidi Stern, are all musicians, each working in different genres.
-Stephen has the additional talent of his father, graphic artistry, having attended The Arts Students League in New York City until 1969.
-Robert, like his father, was accepted into New York City's High School of Music and Art in New York City.
-Heidi studied violin and music theory at the Juilliard School of Music, and was in the children's orchestra before the family move to Germany in 1969.
-She later became known as a singer under the name Jennifer Rush.
-Her 1984 single "The Power of Love" was a top-10 hit in several European countries.

-In 1993 Stern became a grandfather to Ariel Stern Rush.
-He and Molly Stern live in uptown Manhattan, where he maintains a sculpture studio, and participates in local gallery tours.